MSCI-245-342/multiuser-lab-assignment/instructions.md

 <%= link_to 'Home', root_path %>
 ```

 When viewing a user (`app/views/users/show.html.erb`), lets have links to all users and root.
-We'll also get rid of the flash notice because we added them to our application layout (make your copy match):
+We'll also get rid of the flash notice because we added them to our application layout (make your copy match and compare them before deleting the old one):

 ```erb
 <h1>User Account Details</h1>